 Ninth Circuit Court Structure

 The 9th Circuit is a regional appellate court that sits below the U.S. Supreme Court in the national judicial hierarchy.
-In addition to the 11 regional appellate courts there is one Federal Circuit Court of Appeals that hears special cases involving trade, patents, and similar issues.
+In addition to the 12 regional appellate courts there is one Federal Circuit Court of Appeals that hears special cases specific business and copyright issues.
 Judges for these circuits are known as Title III, a reference to the portion of the U.S. Constitution that created the judiciary arm of government.
 These judges are appointed by the President, approved by Congress and serve for life.
 They are assisted by magistrate judges.

 In addition to the appellate (appeals) courts there are 94 U.S. District Courts (federal level) across the country that are trial courts, handling civil and criminal cases that deal with federal offenses, cases seeking damages of $75,000 or more, and cases that involve citizens from different states or countries (such as class action lawsuits).
-The 9th Circuit appeals court has jurisdiction over the 15 district courts within its boundaries.
-Cases that are decided by one of the federal district courts and appealed to the 9th Circuit may go to the U.S. Supreme Court if the Supreme Court justices seek it out or if a party to the case successfully petitions the Supreme Court to review the circuit court’s decision.
+The 9th Circuit presides over 15 district courts within its geographical area.
+A small number of decisions made by a federal district court and appealed to the 9th Circuit may be reviewed by the U.S. Supreme Court.

 Known as a liberal or left-leaning court due to appointments made by Democratic presidents, the 9th Circuit had more than 80 percent of its rulings overturned by the Supreme Court in 2008-2009, and that rate remained the same in 2014.
 However statistics from the Supreme Court show that 14 percent of its caseload originates in the 9th Circuit, a higher percentage than any other circuit.
 Criticism of the court is tempered by acknowledgement that it is the largest of its kind in the country and handles a high volume of cases (as many as 12,000 annually) as a result.
 Many point out the disparity within the district: it is expected to handle cases from Ketchikan, Alaska to Hollywood, California.